General VI Resource Books

 Allman and Lewis.
 ECC Essentials: Teaching the Expanded Core Curriculum to Students with Visual Impairments.
 American Foundation for the Blind, 2014.
 ECC Essentials: Teaching the Expanded Core Curriculum to Students with Visual Impairments is the first comprehensive book for teachers of students with visual impairments to focus on the nine areas of the ECC that encompass the unique skills children and adolescents with visual impairments need to learn in order to access the core educational curriculum and become independent individuals, by providing the rationale, suggestions, and strategies necessary to implement instruction.

 Bishop, Virginia.
-Teaching Visually Impaired Children.
+Teaching Visually Impaired Children, 3rd Edition.
 Charles C Thomas Pub Ltd, 1996.
-The skills emphasized in Bishop's book encourage interdependence as well as independence, and the teacher who follows its guidelines can build a learning environment which allows the student choices and opportunities for the best education.
+The skills emphasized in Bishop's book encourage interdependence as well as independence, and the teacher who follows its guidelines can build a learning environment that allows the student choices and opportunities for the best education.

 Cassin, Barbara M. Dictionary of Eye Terminology.
 Triad, 2006.
 This dictionary is a must for Teachers of Students with Visual Impairments.
 It makes ophthalmic terminology accessible and understandable to all.
 It is a handy and easy-to-use guide for looking up unfamiliar terms and finding definitions.
 It also includes a list of abbreviations and acronyms.